turingschool/backend-curriculum-site/module1/lessons/object_oriented_programming.md

 ## Learning Goals

+* Understand the distinction between a variable and what it references
-* Review how objects can interact
+* Understand how objects can interact
-* Define Object Oriented Programming
-* Discuss the advantages of Object Oriented Programming
+* Understand the process Ruby use to look up an instance method
+* Understand self

+## Vocabulary

+* Variable
-* Practice diagramming Object Oriented solutions to problems
+* Object

-* Instance Methods
-* Notation
+* Reference
-* Class Interactions
+* Pointer
-* State vs. Behavior
+* Self
-* When to use Instance Variables

-What is OOP
-Objects in Objects example
-Passing Data between Objects
-State vs. Behavior
-Notation

 # Object Oriented Programming

 ## Variables and Objects

-An important thing to remember is that variables and Objects are not the same.
+There is an important distinction between variables and what that variable holds.
 Take a look at this example:

 ```ruby
 class Dog